 In 1975, he joined the newly-created Anglo-Australian Observatory (AAO, now the Australian Astronomical Observatory)

 as its photographic scientist, and applied his imaging techniques to studying much larger and more distant objects, including

 Malin 1, the first giant, low-surface-brightness galaxy discovered and still the largest known spiral system.

 The AAO photographs (below) were made from glass negatives, mostly using plates from the Anglo-Australian and UK Schmidt telescopes.

 They were the first series of deep-sky astronomical images made using the now-universal additive, RGB color process designed to show telescopic objects

 in true colour.
-These images are hosted on the
+These images are accessible on the Australian DataCentral-hosted

 Australian Astronomical Observatory's images pages

 The Horsehead nebula in Orion

 While his astronomical images are widely known, in an earlier life David also enjoyed making beautiful pictures using microscopes of various kinds.